linsen-li/gds_for_fabrication/README.md

 The main.py is helping to generate the sweep of different nanostructure parameters.

 The .gds file can be viewed with the open source software KLayout (https://www.klayout.de/)

+This SnV_photonics_test_v2.gds is the result of the python script run with the main.py with the lib wg_array.py.